Help

 JSON data export and Open in Sail Scoring

-Every exported HTML results page — whether downloaded with Export HTML or pushed via FTP or Publish — includes an Open in Sail Scoring link in the footer.
+Every HTML results page — whether downloaded from Preview or pushed via FTP or Publish — includes an Open in Sail Scoring link in the footer.
 Anyone viewing the results page can click it to open the series directly in the app — competitors, races, finishes, and standings are all imported automatically as a new series.
-If you already have a series with that name on this device, the import gets a (2) suffix so the two are easy to tell apart.
+If you already have a series with that name in your workspace, the import gets a (2) suffix so the two are easy to tell apart.

 The footer also embeds a JSON snapshot of the results in the page source, available to clubs or third parties who want to consume the data programmatically.
 The snapshot contains only the public results; scorer-private information (file history, FTP credentials, and publishing tokens) is never included.